EPHESUS

 THE TEMPLES OF DEA ROMA & DIVUS JULIUS, AND THE PRYTANEION

-The Imperial Cult included the Temples of Divus Julius and Dea Roma with the intention of uniting people.
+The Imperial Cult included the Temples of Divus Julius and Dea Roma to unite people.
 They were in front of the Prytaneion, or City Hall, and next to the Odeon.
 The state archives were housed at the Prytaneion, which also had dining halls, assembly halls, and administrative spaces.
 The renowned Artemis statues were found by archaeologists while working at the Prytaneion.
 The Ephesus Museum in Selçuk has a special exhibition room where you can view them.

 Gate From The Odeon To The Temples Of Dea Roma & Divus Julius